gtk-rs/gtk-rs.github.io/docs-src/tutorial/object_oriented.md

 layout: default
 ---

-# Upcast and downcast
+# Object-oriented Rust

 Since there is an inheritance system in Gtk, it's only logical to have one as well in `Gtk-rs`.
-Normally, most people won't need this, but it's always nice to understand how things work.
+Normally, most people won't need this, but understanding how things work can help navigating the documentation a lot.

+Each GTK class is split into a struct named after that class, and a trait with the same name and the suffix `Ext`.
+All methods except the constructor(s) are not in the struct, but in that trait. **Notice 1:** some methods are hidden in a `…ExtManual` trait, as seen in [WidgetExtManual](http://gtk-rs.org/docs/gtk/prelude/trait.WidgetExtManual.html). **Notice 2:** The same principle applies to GTK interfaces as well (have a look at the [Orientable](http://gtk-rs.org/docs/gtk/struct.Orientable.html) interface for an example).

+## Basic inheritance

+Any struct not only implements it's `Ext` trait, but also all traits of its super classes.
+That way you can call methods of super classes directly on a struct.

+The [`IsA`](http://gtk-rs.org/docs/glib/object/trait.IsA.html) trait is used to model the subtype relation of classes between structs.
+Every struct implements `IsA<SuperClass>` for each of its parent classes (and its implemented interfaces).
+For example [FlowBox](http://gtk-rs.org/docs/gtk/struct.FlowBox.html) implements `IsA<Buildable>`, `IsA<Container>`, `IsA<Orientable>`, `IsA<Widget>`.

+Passing classes as arguments it pretty straightforward.
+The only rule is that when accepting a class as function argument, take a generic `IsA<ClassThatIWant>` instead: [`fn add<P: IsA<Widget>>(&self, widget: &P)`](http://gtk-rs.org/docs/gtk/trait.ContainerExt.html#tymethod.add).
+Now the method can be not only called with structs of that type, but also with structs of any subtype (in this case, any Widget).

 ## Upcasting

-This is actually quite simple:
+Upcasting should rarely be necessary due to the subtyping, but sometimes you need a "proper" `Widget` struct (instead of a `WidgetExt` implementor or an `IsA<Widget>`).
+This is actually quite simple to achieve:

 ```rust
 let button = gtk::Button::new_with_label("Click me!");